jasimmons/chef-serverspec/README.md

 }
 ```

+### serverspec::cleanup

-If you want to remove all traces of serverspec from the machine, include the `clean_image` recipe:
+If you want to remove all traces of serverspec from the machine, include the `cleanup` recipe:

 ```
 {
   "run_list": [
-    "recipe[serverspec::clean_image]"
+    "recipe[serverspec::cleanup]"
     ]
 }
 ```